-The mistake: judging a strategy by the current loss
+Mistake: the investor evaluates the strategy by the current loss

 Why a sideways market is more dangerous than it seems

-The practical mechanism: capital allocations before emotions
+Practical mechanism: capital allocations before emotions

 • large and most liquid cryptoassets: 50% of the portfolio;